 The research behind Relivo's high-quality collagen

 When we at Relivo evaluated collagen manufacturers, we set high standards.
-The product would be efficient, safe, sustainable, scientifically-backed and come from a producer with uncompromising quality control.
+The product would be efficient, safe, sustainable, scientifically backed and come from a producer with uncompromising quality control.

-The election fell on Seagarden AS, a Norwegian company that has been working on marine bioactive nutrition for decades — a which has developed some of the most effective and well-documented collagen peptides on the market.
+The election fell on Seagarden AS, a Norwegian company that has been working on marine bioactive nutrition for decades — and which has developed some of the most effective and well-documented collagen peptides on the market.

 In this article, we explain why Seagarden's collagen is one of the absolute best options in the world — and why it's at the core of Relivo's recipe.